- You have access to the Data Studio

 - Create the following tree (on your test model, not your live model)

 - Split condition node 1: is_personal = 0

 - Split condition node 2: company_country = United States

 - Go to node 3

-- Click on See univariate analysis for this node
+- Click on View insights for this node

-How can I see this analysis on a training set more recent?
+How can I see this analysis on a more recent training set?

 Just follow this guide about uploading a new training dataset